ReinV/SCOPE/README.md

 We provide one example input file in the "queries" folder.

-2. Search for all publications using the query file.
+## 3.2 Search for all publications using the query file

 <pre><code>python search_query.py -i &lt;path-to-input-file&gt;</code></pre>